jacomyma/mapping-controversies/_pages/tuto-1-10.md

 Gephi computes the degree at any time, but you may compute the *weighted degree* from the ```Statistics``` panel (the sum of the weights of connected edges).
 It is a pretty useful centrality metric in this context.
 Betweenness centrality also takes weights into account (it is computed along with the ```Network diameter```).

-By using modularity clustering for node color and weighted degree for node size, and tuning the layout settings, I obtained this visualization:
+By using modularity clustering for node color and weighted degree for node size, and tuning the layout settings, one can a visualization like this one:

 [
 	![Network](../assets/images/1-10/weighted-network.png)